DJAXYN/biosys-analytics/assignments/11-tictactoe/README.md

+tic-tac-toe grad assignment.
+Need to check if state is exactly 9 characters and contains {xo.}
+Ken's code takes beginning state and says change the . to O randomly throws in characters

 # 11 Python Graduate - Tic-Tac-Toe Outcome

 Create a Python program that takes a given Tic-Tac-Toe state as it's only (positional) argument and reports if X or O has won or if there is no winner.
 The state should only contain the characters ".", "O", and "X", and must be exactly 9 characters long.
 If there is not exactly one argument, print a "usage" statement.